 - 12.1 The external auditors' annual report was considered at council in September 2019.
 It was referred on to Audit Committee (on the accounting and financial aspects) and Governance & Risk Committee (on its wider-scope audit work) for further scrutiny.
 The auditors' report identified two low-level actions to be taken in relation to loans fund accounting the need to implement IFRS16 through a prior impact assessment.
 IFRS16 concerns material operating leases.
-Completion will be covered in the 2019/20 audit.
+Implementation of IFRS16 has since been deferred beyond 2019/20.
 The report highlighted a concern in relation to financial sustainability based on a national assessment of risk to all councils.
 The council's own financial planning arrangements were described as an example of good practice. - 12.2 The wider scope audit on Governance and Transparency reported on Audit Committee, risk management, EU withdrawal, openness and transparency, implementation of audit recommendations, National Fraud Initiative (NFI) and Following the Public Pound.
 In the Key Conclusions the auditors gave an overall "green" assessment of Governance and Transparency, stating that the key features of good governance at the council are in place and operating effectively.

 12.3 The external auditors participate in the Local Area Network (LAN), comprising representatives from different scrutiny bodies such as Education Scotland and the Care Inspectorate.
 The purpose is to agree the council's local scrutiny plan (LSP).
 The 2018/19 LSP confirmed no scrutiny risks for 2018/19 and the auditors confirmed in September 2019 that the LAN has determined that no separate scrutiny plan for the council has been necessary since that plan was published.
+The External Audit Plan for 2019/20, reported to Audit Committee on 22 June 2020, confirms that the LAN has concluded that there is no additional planned scrutiny for 2020/21.
+The external auditors have confirmed they have considered the need for any additional LAN meetings or scrutiny subsequent to the impact of Covid-19, and have agreed at this stage it is not required, and that the next scheduled LAN meeting in 2021 will consider the impact and responses in line with the normal cycle.